henrixapp/bomberman-rl-keras/gym-bomberman/README.md

 # Gym_bomberman

-Provides a package for use with certain algorithms
+Provides a package containing several environments for use with certain algorithms.

 ##  Installation